Sikaiana language: Vitality

 The people of Sikaiana speak the Sikaiana language or Central Solomon Pidgin English.
-After WWII, many people from Sikaiana migrated to Honiara, the capital of the Solomon Islands in search of jobs and education (Donner, 2002).
+After WWII, many people from Sikaiana migrated to Honiara, the capital of the Solomon Islands, in search of jobs and education (Donner, 2002).
 This means that there was a decrease in the use of the language, since Sikaiana was not the language mainly used in that area.
 A decrease in the advantages of using the Sikaiana language increases the endangerment of it.

 Materials

-Although there is a decrease in the number of speakers of the Sikaiana language, there is a dictionary which was put together by Arthur Capell in 1935 which covers vocabulary, grammar, typology, and brief history of the Sikaiana language.
-It may be possible for someone to learn how to speak Sikaiana if they read and studied the whole dictionary.
-Some other sources are by William Donner, who visited Sikaiana in the 1970s and 1980s, and wrote many things regarding history, language change, culture, and emigration of the Sikaiana people.
-Most of Donner's work was published in the Journal Pacific Studies.
+Although there is a decrease in the number of speakers of the Sikaiana language, there is a dictionary which was put together by Arthur Capell in 1935 which covers vocabulary, grammar, typology, and a brief history of the Sikaiana language.
+It may be possible for someone to learn how to speak Sikaiana if they read and study the entire dictionary.
+Some other sources are by William Donner, who visited Sikaiana in the 1970s and 1980s, and wrote many papers regarding history, language change, culture, and emigration of the Sikaiana people.
+Most of Donner's work was published in the journal Pacific Studies.